Raising a Leader

 Be willing to discipline even in awkward situations.
 One of the hardest times to deal with a discipline issue is out in public.
 Unfortunately, both strong-willed children and compliant children alike have a tendency to test the boundaries in public.
 Although it’s usually inconvenient, it’s often important to address the situation when your child has crossed the line, even if that means leaving the area or event.

 Parenting a child with a strong will is challenging!
 It requires a great deal of commitment and intentionality.
+But by very nature, strong-willed kids are self-motivated.
+That’s a good thing.
+They don’t need your incentives to keep them moving.
 Setting up clear boundaries for your child will help create a sense of stability and training as you move through day-to-day routines.
 It’s important to find situations where you can encourage your child’s strengths.
 Remember that God can use your child’s determination and strong will to do a mighty work in his kingdom, and he has chosen you to help mold your child’s heart along the way.